krakjoe/router/benchmark-silex.md

 Silex Example
 =============

-Here's a silex benchmark test, the silex application is a standard bootstrap application, PHP5.7 (master) + Opcache (warm).
+Here's a silex benchmark test, the silex application is a standard bootstrap application served by worker-mpm apache, PHP5.7 (master) + Opcache (warm).

 Standard Silex
 ==============